LBMC/RAPToR/README.md

  - Added a reference dataset for young adult to adult worms of better quality than the Reinke dataset (Sterken)
  - Restructured the `ref_tables` object
  - Added a `plot_ref_timelines()` function to plot the datasets' coverage and map key developmental stages
- - Joined both previous vignettes into one `RAPToR` vignette and expanded the usage information (still in progress)
+ - Joined both previous vignettes into one `wormAge` vignette and expanded the usage information (still in progress)
  - Updated the `ae` object to include a `$call` output with its call for reproducibility
  - Changed the `show.init_estimates` and `col.i` parameters to `show.prior` and `col.p` in the `ae` plot functions